Travel insurance for Spain

-You will need to carry photographic ID with you at all times as police officers can request to see it at any time.
-If you fail to provide it, they have the right to hold you at a police station until your identity is confirmed.
-Ignoring direct requests or challenging a police officer is a criminal offence in Spain.
+You’ll need to carry photographic ID with you at all times – police officers can request to see it at any time.
+If you fail to provide ID, they have the right to hold you at a police station until your identity is confirmed.
+Please note: ignoring direct requests or challenging a police officer is a criminal offence in Spain.

-While the majority of visits to Spain are trouble-free you should be on the alert for petty street crime.
-Thieves tend to seek out passports and money so don’t keep them all in one place and keep a copy of your passport and travel insurance documents somewhere safe.
+The majority of visits to Spain are trouble-free, but you should be on the alert for petty street crime.
+Thieves tend to seek out passports and money, so it’s best not to keep them all in one place.
+And keep a copy of your passport and travel insurance documents somewhere safe.
 Get all the latest travel advice from the FCO here.

-In recent years, there have been a rising number of reports that claims companies are targeting holidaymakers at resorts in Spain and inviting them to make false claims on their travel insurance.
-Travellers should be aware that making a fraudulent insurance claim is a criminal offence in Spain and can incur heavy fines and even imprisonment.
+In recent years, there have been a rising number of reports that claims companies are targeting holidaymakers at resorts in Spain, inviting them to make false claims on their travel insurance.
+Travellers should be aware that making a fraudulent insurance claim is a criminal offence in Spain and it can incur heavy fines and even imprisonment.

-- The currency in Spain is the Euro which can be obtained through currency exchange providers, banks or bureaus de change.
-It’s a good idea to buy your Euros well in advance as exchange rates in airports and stations can often be poor.
+Spain uses the Euro, which can be obtained through currency exchange providers, banks or bureaus de change.
+Exchange rates in airports and stations can often be poor, so it’s a good idea to buy your Euros well in advance.

 Credit and debit cards are widely accepted throughout Spain, both at point of sale and at cash point machines.
 When buying goods, you may need to show ID (driving licence or passport).